Winter storm bears down on Waco, closing schools and canceling flights

-Groundhog Day brought a winter storm to Waco and much of the Central U.S. on Wednesday, closing schools and offices, canceling flights and prompting officials to warn motorists to stay off roads.
+Groundhog Day brought a winter storm to Waco and much of the central United States on Wednesday, closing schools and offices, canceling flights and prompting officials to warn motorists to stay off roads.

 A band of freezing rain and sleet from the northwest was approaching Waco late Wednesday afternoon, and the National Weather Service issued a winter storm warning for the Waco area and a large swath of the state from midnight to 6 p.m.
 Thursday.

-The NWS predicted a transition from rain to freezing rain and sleet overnight, leading to hazardous road conditions and possible tree damages and power outages.
+The Weather Service predicted a transition from rain to freezing rain and sleet overnight, leading to hazardous road conditions and possible tree damages and power outages.

 Most area school districts on Wednesday announced Thursday closings.
 They include Waco, Midway, McGregor, Robinson, Lorena, La Vega and Connally ISDs as well as Rapoport Academy.